RefPerSys/RefPerSys/README.md

 # refpersys

+This project has moved to https://gitlab.com/bstarynk/refpersys/

+That old repository https://gitlab.com/refpersys/refpersys is now a playground for Niklas Rosencrantz.

 ## A research project

 The Reflective Persistent System language is a **research project**, taking many good ideas from [Bismon](http://github.com/bstarynk/bismon), sharing a lot of goals (except static source code analysis) with it but avoiding bad ideas from it.